CRIMINAL LAW II - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate they have understood key principles and policies of criminal law and that they are able to apply the law to a range of factual situations (1500-word problem question and online MCQs).
-It also evaluates the extent to which students have understood the factors that lead to change within the criminal law and the way that change is implemented as well as the theoretical justifications for the use of criminal law (group activity).
+The assessment strategy is designed to provide students with the opportunity to demonstrate that they have understood key principles and policies of criminal law and that they are able to apply the law to a range of factual situations.

 - Examine specific criminal offences and relevant defences, identify their elements and explore their definitions.